filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus state market command [command options] [arguments...]

 COMMANDS:
-   balance  Get the market balance (locked and escrowed) for a given account help, h  Shows a list of commands or help for one command
+   balance           Get the market balance (locked and escrowed) for a given account proposal-pending  check if a given proposal CID is pending in the market actor help, h           Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help